gkamieniecki/techtask-eks/README.md

 $ terraform destroy
 ```

-## Installing sock-shop on Kubernetes
+## Installing Sock-Shop on Kubernetes

 Go to main directory(```techtask/```) and run:
 ```